Explanation of Accommodations

 Tests in alternate format – Students are allowed to take exams in a format different than what the faculty member designed.
 This may include utilizing an electronic version of the exam for the student to use with a screen reader or access to an enlarged version of the exam.
 Additional information about alternate format materials is below.

 Distraction-reduced testing (in OSD room in Testing Center) – Students are allowed to take the exam in a private (separate) room in the testing center.
-Students are responsible for reserving the exam room in advance through the OSD’s online reservation form.
+Students are responsible for reserving the exam room in advance.
 Rooms are reserved on a first-come, first serve basis.
 Students are encouraged to reserve their rooms as soon as they are aware of the exam date.

 Testing in Campus Testing Center – Students are approved to take their exams in the on-campus testing center.
 Students with disabilities cannot be required to take tests in a manner that is discriminatory.
 If all students take the test on campus, the student with disabilities can be required to take the test (with reasonable, approved accommodations) on campus in the Testing Center.
 If, however, all students take the test on line, students with disabilities must be permitted to do this as well, with reasonable accommodations.
 Canvas tests can be adjusted to allow the extended time.